jlucki/docker-php-dev-env/README.md

 ## Running the Container

-1. Run `docker compose up` from the project directory
+1. Run `docker compose up -d` from the project directory
-    - Note: the above command will only work on versions newer than 3.6.
-If you are using Docker 3.6 or older, use `docker-compose up`
+   - The above command will only work on versions newer than 3.6.
+If you are using Docker 3.6 or older, use `docker-compose up -d`
+   - You can check running containers withg `docker ps`
 2. Visit `localhost` in your browser

 ## Setting up Xdebug in Your IDE